The Academy for Expository Preaching

 Tab 1

-Lecture 1: The Preaching of the First Preachers
+Lecture 1: The First Preachers

 In this lecture, Dr. Lawson explores the history of preaching, emphasizing its vital importance in Christianity and tracing its roots from God to notable preachers in the Old Testament like Enoch and Moses.
 Dr. Lawson argues that preaching is deeply intertwined with the history of redemption and highlights expository preaching, a method that seeks to read, explain, and exhort from a scriptural passage.

-Lecture 2: The Preaching of the Major Prophets I
+Lecture 2: The Early Prophets

-Lecture 3: The Preaching of the Major Prophets II
+Lecture 3: The Major Prophets

-In this lecture, Dr. Lawson focuses on the history of preaching through the Major Prophets in the Old Testament, emphasizing their dual role in foretelling and forth telling.
-Using Isaiah as an example, the lecture highlights the importance of understanding God’s holiness, personal repentance, and preaching both condemnation and salvation, all while recognizing the enduring and eternal nature of God’s Word.
+In this lecture, Dr. Lawson focuses on the history of preaching through the Major Prophets in the Old Testament, emphasizing their dual role in foretelling and forthtelling.
+Using Isaiah as an example, the lecture highlights the importance of understanding God’s holiness, personal repentance, and preaching both condemnation and salvation, all while recognizing the enduring and eternal nature of God’s word.

-Lecture 4: The Preaching of The Minor Prophets
+Lecture 4: The Minor Prophets

-Lecture 6: The Preaching of Jesus Christ
+Lecture 6: Jesus Christ

-Lecture 7: The Preaching of Peter
+Lecture 7: The Apostle Peter

 In this lecture, Dr. Lawson discusses the history of preaching, focusing on the Apostle Peter’s preaching style in the book of Acts.
 The lecture highlights how Peter preached boldly, biblically, pointedly, commandingly, and prophetically, emphasizing the importance of delivering sermons with authority, conviction, and a foundation in Scripture.

-Lecture 8: The Preaching of Stephen, Phillip & James
+Lecture 8: Stephen, Phillip & James

-Lecture 9: The Preaching of Paul I
+Lecture 9: The Apostle Paul I

 In this lecture, Dr. Lawson focuses on the preaching of Apostle Paul as a significant figure in the history of preaching, emphasizing that it was God who sovereignly appointed Paul to preach the gospel.
 Paul’s preaching, characterized by its immediate, courageous, didactic, and bold nature, serves as a model for preachers, reminding them that only God can make a true preacher and that they must be courageous and persistent in the face of opposition.

-Lecture 10: The Preaching of Paul II
+Lecture 10: The Apostle Paul II

-Lecture 11: The Preaching of Paul III
+Lecture 11: The Apostle Paul III

-Lecture 12: The Preaching of Hebrews
+Lecture 12: The Author of Hebrews

 This lecture on the history of preaching focuses on the book of Hebrews, highlighting the importance of expository preaching that emphasizes the superiority of Christ, the necessity of faith, and the urgency to respond immediately to the Gospel.
-The speaker encourages preachers to convey the immediacy of belief in Christ and to stress the entirety of faith, engaging the mind, emotions, and will in a decisive commitment to Christ.
+Dr. Lawson encourages preachers to convey the immediacy of belief in Christ and to stress the entirety of faith, engaging the mind, emotions, and will in a decisive commitment to Christ.

-Lecture 13: The Preaching of John
+Lecture 13: The Apostle John

 In this lecture, Dr. Lawson covers the role of preaching in the history of Christianity and the Bible, highlighting the importance of preaching in conveying God’s message.
 It discusses how the Apostle John, as an eyewitness of Jesus Christ, preached the Son of God, the holiness of God, and the truth of God, and how the book of Revelation emphasizes the importance of preachers and congregations in hearing and heeding God’s word.